jeffwongqy/resume/README.md

 - Expected Honours (Distinction)

 ### **Republic Polytechnic | 2022 - 2025**
+- Specialist Diploma in Business Analytics (Onging)
 - Specialist Diploma in DevOps (Ongoing)
 - Specialist Diploma in Applied Generative Artificial Intelligence (Ongoing)
 - Specialist Diploma in Biomedical Informatics & Analytics

 # Work Experience
-### **A*STAR - Agency for Science, Technology and Research | Software Development Research Intern | May 2024 - Jul 2024**
+### **A*STAR - Agency for Science, Technology and Research | Software Development Research Intern | May 2024 - Aug 2024**
+- Participated in Agile development workflows using Jira to create and manage user stories, track progress in sprints, and ensure timely resolution of issues and feature implementations.
+- Managed source code using Git, such as branching, pull requests, and regular commits to support collaborative development and version control.
-- Built web applications and user interfaces for various machine learning and deep learning models using HTML, CSS, Streamlit, Gradio, and Flask to ensure an intuitive and user-friendly experience.
+- Built responsive and interactive web apps and user interfaces for machine learning and deep learning models via HTML, CSS, Python, Streamlit, Gradio, and Flask.
-- Developed responsive and interactive web pages that align with the design specifications.
-- Written efficient SQL queries for data retrieval and manipulation for sentiment analysis based on user feedback on the web app.
-- Assisted in identifying and resolving bugs and issues by conducting thorough bugging sessions.
-- Applied UX/UI design principles to create visually appealing and intuitive interfaces to enhance user satisfaction and engagement.
-- Documented technical specifications and user guides for future reference.
-- Collaborated with research scientists to integrate AI functionalities by providing the best possible user experience.
+- Implemented and executed SQL queries to retrieve, filter, and process user-generated data to support machine learning and deep learning workflow.
+- Wrote and maintained simple test cases to verify core application functionality.
+- Implemented automated testing using Selenium to simulate user actions and validate UI components.
-- Conducted usability testing during user feedback sessions and iteratively improved applications based on user input and analytics.
+- Conducted usability testing sessions and collected qualitative user feedback and iteratively refined application features based on insights and analytics.

 ### **A*STAR - Agency for Science, Technology and Research | Deep Learning Research Intern | Jan 2024 - May 2024**
 - Developed deep learning models and algorithms for materials informatics.